TheJusticeMan/obsidian-mobile-plugin/README.md

 - **File context menu**: Long-press/right-click on a result card for quick actions (open in new tab, open to the right, delete, copy file path).
 - **Smart keyboard handling**: Automatically dismisses the keyboard when scrolling results.
 - **Auto-focus**: Automatically focuses the search input when the sidebar opens.
+- **Smart focus**: Automatically regains focus when scrolling back to the top of the results list.
 - **Performance optimizations**: File list updates only when drawer is open or focused, with smart file system event listeners (create, delete, rename, modify) to reduce battery usage.
 - **Reliable results**: Race condition fixed to prevent empty search results on initial open or when reopening with text.
 - **Selection mode**: Long-press/right-click on any result card to enter selection mode for bulk operations